Woodlands Church is excited to be hosting four full time residents for the 2025-2026 Ministry Year.

 A focus on broad ministry experience.
 Many programs focus on skills and experiences in a specific ministry area – youth, for instance.
 Our residency seeks to expose you to every aspect of church ministry, inviting you to ask broad questions about those areas and then to further ask, “If I went into another ministry area, how should I expect to interact with this area?”
 We want to train church leaders, not just specific ministry area leaders.

 It is also focused on exposing you to a variety of pastoral tasks in a learning environment.
-What does pre-martial counseling look like?
-Wedding rehersals?
+What does pre-marital counseling look like?
+Wedding rehearsals?
 Sermon prep?
 Funeral support?
 Pastoral counseling?
 Before you step into ministry, these are good things to know.

 Our program is ideal for someone pursuing an associate pastoral role.